Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Sleepless in Three Battles**: You'll get this by accident while wandering the Oldwalls - there's enough hostile Sleepless for this by default.

 **Complicit Justice**: You might recall that I mentioned there's 5 ways to resolve the Bastard's Wound questline, so we'll need to do a bit of save-scumming here.
 At the very end of the Bastard's Wound questline, when it's time to pick a leader, *make a fresh save* and choose to walk away from the meeting.
+You'll know it's time when you pop out of the portal to see Jaspos, Wagstaff, Mell & Reef-Talon (probably subdued) standing around one another.
 After exiting the Wound, this achievement should pop.
 Afterwards, reload and continue as usual.

 **Prince of Tidecasters**: Pick Wagstaff as the leader.

-#### First Run - Act 3 Achievements
+#### First Run - Act 2 Stone Sea Achievements

 **Savage Stone**: When you enter the Gulfglow Oldwalls, you'll meet some Earthshakers.
 Avoid attacking them and offer to speak to Red-Fang at the Gulfglow Runic Hall to try and resolve the problem peacefully.
 Follow her quest for this achievement.

+#### First Run - Act 3 Achievements

 **Truth and Reconciliation**: Complete Lantry's companion quests.
 It's absolutely critical that you do not kill Lexeme at any point, or you won't be able to receive the 2nd quest in Act 3.